naitridoshi/Healthify/README.md

 ## Project Structure

-*   `ml_modules/`: Contains the Jupyter notebooks used for training the machine learning models and the saved model files.
+*   `ml_modules/`: Contains the Jupyter notebooks for model training and the saved model files.
 *   `source/`: Contains the Django web application code.
+*   `Dockerfile`: Defines the Docker image for the application.
+*   `docker-compose.yml`: Defines the services, networks, and volumes for Docker.

+---